The Wardie Guild Programme for 2025–2026 has been released!

 Tuesday evenings, 6.30–8pm

-Join us as we learn a new technique one week, then continue this or do your own project the second week!
+Join us as we learn new techniques, or bring your own project to work on!

 Relaxed setting with a mindfulness reflection based on Christian themes but open to all people.